 My new book, Lifestyle Analysis in Divorce Cases: Investigating Spending and Finding Hidden Income and Assets, is being published by the American Bar Association this summer.
 It will be the only book available on the topic of lifestyle analysis in divorce cases.
 While there are plenty of excellent books on financial issues in divorce, none of them focuses on the lifestyle analysis, how it is done, and how the results may be used in court.

 This book focuses solely on the lifestyle analysis in the family law case, although other services from a financial professional may also be needed in a case.
 The lifestyle analysis is the process of tabulating and analyzing the income and expenses of the parties.
 The lifestyle analysis is then used to determine the standard of living of the parties, which will influence support calculations, and possibly property division.
 Continue reading

-This article was originally printed in the ABA Section of Family Law eNewsletter, January 2014.
+This article was originally printed in the ABA Section of Family Law eNewsletter, November 2011.

 One of the chief concerns in a divorce or child custody case is identifying the true income of one or both of the parties.
 It is not unusual for such a case to include allegations of hidden income or assets.
 It is common for a closely held business to suspiciously encounter declining sales and profits following the filing of a family law case.

 In each of these instances, properly determining the income of the party is critical to getting a fair and equitable settlement, maintenance award, or child support award.
 Until you have the correct numbers, the attorney may find it very difficult to decide what is fair or in the best interest of the client.
 Continue reading

 Last week I presented a webcast for Securities Docket, Follow the Money – Using Technology to Find Fraud or Defend Financial Investigations.
 In this presentation geared toward attorneys, I gave an overview of some of the technology tools I’m currently using in my practice to provide better, faster financial investigations.